Last Updated on

 To help you out, we have compiled a list of some of the most aggressive dog breeds.
-It is worth noting that not all dogs listed below are aggressive towards humans; some of them are only aggressive towards other pets.

 Since the Doberman was bred for personal security, he is aggressive towards strangers.
 They can also be aggressive towards other canines.

 The body of the Doberman Pinscher is covered with a coat of blue, black, red, or fawn color.
-These canines need plenty of exercise to release energy; otherwise, they might experience behavior issues.
+These canines need plenty of exercise to release energy; otherwise, they might experience aggressive behavior issues.

 The Doberman Pinscher loves being around people, and you should never leave them alone in the house.
 If you want these canines to be social, you will have to train them properly from a young age.